 Ignoring your wisdom teeth could lead to a variety of painful consequences.
 From infections and cavities to impacted teeth and damage to adjacent teeth, leaving your wisdom teeth untreated can have serious effects on your oral health.
-In this article, we’ll explore the risks of not taking action with your wisdom teeth and what you should do if you suspect an issue.
+Let’s look in detail at what can happen if you ignore your wisdom teeth and how to fix it.

 What happens if you don’t remove your wisdom teeth?